pyaf/siim-acr-pneumothorax-segmentation/logs.md

 * `38_UNet_f1_HF`: removed augs of flip and transpose and random scale, only horizontal flip. with criterion.
 OMG OMG OMG, something is happening.
 OMG I'm crying, this was the fucking issue, you don't need 360 deg rotation and random flip even vertical and transpose, fml |_|
-dice 0.15 in first epoch
-learn to read the forums \m/
-not getting above 0.2 in train dice, retraining with grad accu for bs 32, with BCELossWithLogits, no aug at all.
+dice 0.15 in first epoch, no this wasn't the issue learn to read the forums \m/ not getting above 0.2 in train dice, retraining with grad accu for bs 32, with BCELossWithLogits, no aug at all.
 BCELossWithLogits getting biased towards background class